Sagiri/pluck/README.md

 If necessary, change `move_scripts` in `constants.s`.
 If this table hasn't been repointed, changing it won't necessary.

 You may need to change `EFFECT_PLUCK` in `constants.s`.
 This is the move effect that will be assigned to Pluck (and Bug Bite) in move editor, so make sure you go with something otherwise unused.
+Note that if you haven't repointed `move_scripts`, you shouldn't set `EFFECT_PLUCK` above 213.

 If you're using the updated Sitrus Berry effect, make sure you uncomment (i.e. remove the `//`) from `#define UPDATED_SITRUSBERRY_EFFECT` in `src/global.h`.
 To be clear, this will only update the Sitrus Berry effect (to recover 25% HP) in the context of this particular move effect.